jadecobra/python_tdd_exercises/DICTIONARIES.md

 ### <span style="color:green">**GREEN**</span>: make it pass

-add a `self.assertRaises` to confirm that the `KeyError` gets raised and make the test pass
+add a `self.assertRaises` to confirm that the `KeyError` gets raised, allowing the test to pass

 ```python
     def test_set_default_for_a_given_key(self):